jeog/TOSDataBridge/README_JAVA.md

         case TOSDataBridge.TOPIC_IS_DOUBLE: /* Topic.LAST stores doubles ... */

-            // array of 10 most recent data-points (index 0 to 9, inclusive)
+            // 10 most recent data-points (index 0 to 9, inclusive)
-            Double[] dd = blockDT.getStreamSnapshotDoubles("SPY", Topic.LAST, 9, 0);
+            List<Double> dd = blockDT.getStreamSnapshotDoubles("SPY", Topic.LAST, 9, 0);

-            // array of ALL valid data-points, with DateTime DateTimePair<Double>[] ddDT =
+            // ALL valid data-points, with DateTime
+            List<DateTimePair<Double>> ddDT =
-                blockDT.getStreamSnapshotDoublesWithDateTime("SPY", Topic.LAST)
+                blockDT.getStreamSnapshotDoublesWithDateTime("SPY", Topic.LAST);

             /*
              *  use 'FromMarker' methods (below) to guarantee contiguous data BETWEEN calls
              *  (see python and C/C++ docs for complete explanation) */

-            // get 10 most recent values - THIS MOVES THE MARKER to 'beg' index (0 in this case) List<DateTimePair<Double>> oldLasts =
+            // 10 most recent values - THIS MOVES THE MARKER to 'beg' index (0 in this case) List<DateTimePair<Double>> oldLasts =
-                new ArrayList<>(Arrays.asList(
-                    blockDT.getStreamSnapshotDoublesWithDateTime("SPY", Topic.LAST, 9) ));
+                blockDT.getStreamSnapshotDoublesWithDateTime("SPY", Topic.LAST, 9);

             // add some time between the calls so data can come into stream
             Thread.sleep(1000);
             // as data comes into the stream the 'marker' is moving backwards

-            // get all the data-points up to the marker - THIS ALSO MOVES THE MARKER (as above) List<DateTimePair<Double>> newLasts =
+            // all the data-points up to the marker - THIS ALSO MOVES THE MARKER (as above) List<DateTimePair<Double>> newLasts =
-                new ArrayList<>(Arrays.asList(
-                    blockDT.getStreamSnapshotDoublesFromMarkerWithDateTime("SPY", Topic.LAST) ));
+                blockDT.getStreamSnapshotDoublesFromMarkerWithDateTime("SPY", Topic.LAST);

-            // concatenating the two arrays will guarantee we got ALL the data newLasts.addAll(oldLasts); // most recent first
+            // concatenating the two lists will guarantee we got ALL the data newLasts.addAll(oldLasts); // most recent first
             for(DateTimePair<Double> p : newLasts){
                 System.out.println(p);